seattleflu/forecasts-ncov-states/README.md

 - locations that have at least 500 sequences in the last 30 days
     - excluding locations specifically listed in `defaults/global_excluded_locations.txt`
 - clades that have at least 5000 sequences in the last 150 days

+As of 2023-11-17, the config for the automated pipeline for US states is set to only include data from:
+- the past 150 days
+    - excluding sequences from the last 12 days since they may be overly enriched for variants
+- locations that have at least 50 sequences in the last 60 days (Amanda: note I'm being very permissive right now to try to visualize all states)
+    - excluding locations specifically listed in `defaults/usa_excluded_locations.txt`
+- clades that have at least 1000 sequences in the last 150 days

 ### Model configurations